Key Principles of Design — The Foundation for Creating Appealing & Functional Web Designs

 There are two kinds of websites out there.
-One — bland, dull, some trying hard to stand out with ostentatious colours, typefaces and images.
-But they end up — confusing, muddled and ugly.
+First ones — bland, dull, some trying hard to stand out with ostentatious colours, typefaces and images.
+But they end up confusing, muddled and ugly.

 And then there is another breed of websites where everything is in harmony; your eyes smoothly flow from one piece of information to another, every element in proportion, everything in balance, everything in rhythm.
 These websites — stunning, jaw-dropping, a web design masterpiece.